oplS17projects/FP1/lists/readme.txt

         and (0 ,12) as the list.
 The test passed by returning (0).
 The final test had ua = 10 and (0,12,8) as the list.
 The test passed by returning the list of (0,8)

+suffixes:

+	Please see the tests for these functions.
+I used 4 tests to check this this.
+I Worte 4 tests for this case.
+I used simalar test cases to what was on the assigment page.
+One of the tests was the test on the assigment page ('a,'b,'c,'d).
+The test passed.
+        I also used an empty list that return a list that contained an empty list.
+One of the tests pased in ('a) and returned (list (list a') empty) The last test passed in (a',b',c',d',e') and returned the output expcted as defined by your example.

+average-age:

+	Please see the tests for these functions.
+My test cases for these covered the 4 cases of what the current node is: leaf, left branch, right brnach, and node with a left and right branch.
+All code paths were covered at least twice.
+        I know the output is right becuase every person I passed had an age of 22.

+count-persons:

+	Plese see the tests for the functions.
+7 test cases where written for this function.
+As disriced in average-age I tested all 4 cases for this function and all code path in this function were covered at least once.
+I know these test were good becuase when I wrote these tests I started with one person and just kept adding a mother/father to each person for each test so I knew the result would be one more than the pervious test.